SAP-archive/hana-python-securestore/README.md

 ## Known Issues

-This example contains no known issues and is provided "as-is".
+This example contains no known issues.

 ## How to obtain support

 This project is provided "as-is" with no expectation for major changes or support.

-You may attempt to contact the original author [Andrew Lunde](mailto:andrew.lunde@sap.com) if you find errors in this document.

 ## Contributing